szilaga/airbnb/README.md

 # Quickstart
 Download the entire Git Repo including the datasets.
-Execute the notebook <b>"airbnb_analysis.ipynb"</b> in your jupyter.
+Execute the notebook <b>"airbnb_analysis.ipynb"</b> in your jupyter.<br/>
 Before execution: If you do not already have installed the listed libraies before, please do this as a previous step.

 - Install <a href="https://pypi.org/project/pandas/">Pandas:</a> `pip install pandas`